 - The episode where one of the Tachikomas helps a little girl find her lost dog.
 It didn't have to help her, but it did.

-The last scene of the first episode of season two, when the Tachikomas return.
+- The last scene of the first episode of season two, when the Tachikomas return.
 The look on Batou's face really said it all.

-Earlier in the episode, in order to convince the Prime Minister to allow Section 9 to solve a hostage crisis, Aramaki offers himself up as the fall guy in case any of the hostages die.
+- Earlier in the episode, in order to convince the Prime Minister to allow Section 9 to solve a hostage crisis, Aramaki offers himself up as the fall guy in case any of the hostages die.
 This shows the kind of faith he has in his team - he bets his own freedom that they will succeed.
 Which, of course, they do.
 They're Section 9.

-The episode Affection in season 2 may be the most touching bit of backstory ever conceived.
+- The episode Affection in season 2 may be the most touching bit of backstory ever conceived.
 Kind of makes you hope that the Boy and Motoko find each other.

-Just about anytime Batou's insanely obvious fixation (*coughcrushcough*) on The Major appears on all of its obvious glory.
+- Just about anytime Batou's insanely obvious fixation (*coughcrushcough*) on the Major appears on all of its obvious glory.
 It seems to happen at least once per season.
-In season 1 we have him wailing a suffering Big "NO!" when he thinks that the Major has been killed and in season 2 he runs into a warzone to prevent the Major from dying.
-Even nicer is that while talking to Kuze the Major implies that she's not completely alone and that she in fact has someone to talk to.
+In Season 1, we have him wailing a suffering Big "NO!" when he thinks that the Major has been killed; and in Season 2, he runs into a warzone to prevent the Major from dying.
+Even nicer is that while talking to Kuze, the Major implies that she's not completely alone and that she in fact has someone to talk to.
 Cue Batou appearing.
-Their relationship, while subdued, is about the most normal we see this two, extremely normal individuals, do.
+Their relationship, while subdued, is about the most normal we see in these two extremely not-normal individuals.